nvllsvm/pipns/README.rst

 Examples
 --------

-Usuage is basically the same as pipenv with the exception of namespace specification (``-n`` or ``--all``).
+Usage is basically the same as pipenv with the exception of namespace specification (``-n`` or ``--all``).

 Installing a package